 Here are some of the ways they find themselves on the streets:

 - A child is abandoned, dropped off, or forced to live on the streets.

 - There is a lack of food, clothing, or education in their homes.

 - Tribal differences within their families and communities force them out.

 - A child flees from their household due to abuse.

-John is the comedian.
-His mouth opens and everyone is laughing.
+At first, John may seem quiet and shy.
+To the rest of the boys at Milele Home, he is known as the comedian!
 He is always the designated soccer goalie because no one is better!

 "One particular friendship I forged was with a sixteen-year-old boy in the Milele Home whose name was CD...
 God instantly linked our hearts together."